 China is the world’s most populous country, with 1.4 billion people.
-It is the second largest economy in the world with a 2016 Gross Domestic Product (GDP) of $11.2 trillion, and it is expected to be number one soon.
+It is the second largest economy in the world with a 2019 Gross Domestic Product (GDP) of approximately $14 trillion.
 China continues to modernize rapidly, making the Chinese market an increasingly attractive opportunity.

-- 1.3 billion mobile users, which reflects 95% of the population.
+- 1.6 billion mobile phone subscriptions, which reflects 114% of the population.
+(Statista.com)

 - More people using a mobile device to access the Internet than a desktop or notebook computer.

 Instant messaging (IM) via over-the-top (OTT) messaging services is far more popular in China than checking email from mobile devices for people with mobile Internet access.
-IM in China is most often done through Tencent’s WeChat or China Telecom’s Yixin, apps comparable to WhatsApp.
+IM in China is most often done through Tencent’s WeChat or QQ.
 Instead of sending messages via Short Message Service (SMS), consumers can bypass their carrier and use data to access apps like WeChat for free messaging (except for premium services).
 The popularity of IM over email could be attributed to the younger demographics of the average Chinese Internet users who start using the Internet first on a mobile device.
 Despite these trends, email still has an important place in the Chinese market.

 Consumers show far less brand loyalty in China, tending to look for the best deal unless they are shopping for very high-end products.
 Also, there are huge deliverability hurdles in China; less than 60% of emails reach any folder.